microsoft/Azure-Analytics-and-AI-Engagement/CDP-Retail/Before-Starting.md

-# WWI DREAM Demo in a Box Setup Guide
+# Retail DREAM Demo in a Box Setup Guide

 **Before You Begin**